sebastian-berlin-wmse/wikipedia-homepage/README.md

 # Maintenance Scripts

-These scripts can help with setting up, but isn't used during runtime.
+These scripts can help with setting up, but aren't used during runtime.
 They're located in the `maintenance` folder.

 ## get_search_strings.py